jackadam1981/ChromeEc/README.md

 ## Getting the EC code

-The code for the EC is open source and is included in the Chromium OS development environment (`~/trunk/src/platform/ec/</code>`).
+The code for the EC is open source and is included in the ChromiumOS development environment (`~/trunk/src/platform/ec/</code>`).
 See[ http://www.chromium.org/chromium-os/quick-start-guide](http://dev.chromium.org/chromium-os/quick-start-guide)
 for build setup instructions.
 If you want instant gratification, you can fetch the source code directly.
-However, you will need the tool-chain provided by the Chromium OS development environment to build a binary.
+However, you will need the tool-chain provided by the ChromiumOS development environment to build a binary.

 ```bash
 git clone https://chromium.googlesource.com/chromiumos/platform/ec